Overview

 Note on Reference Genomes

-Common reference genomes can be found in the research common-data space on the HPCC.
-Refer to the README file in that directory for more details.
-Additionally, you can find guidance on downloading reference genomes from Ensembl in this GitHub repository.
+Common reference genomes can be found in the /mnt/research/common-data/Bio/ folder on the HPCC.
+You can find guidance on finding reference genomes on the HPCC or downloading them from Ensembl in this GitHub repository.

-nextflow run nf-core/atacseq -profile singularity --input samplesheet.csv --genome GRCh38 -c icer.config -w $SCRATCH/atacseq_project
+nextflow run nf-core/atacseq -profile singularity --input samplesheet.csv --genome GRCh38 -c nextflow.config -w $SCRATCH/atacseq_project

 Best Practices